Icewear Vezzo: 2022–present: Paint the City

 In December 2022, he released his song "One Time" featuring rapper Jeezy.
 On December 8, 2022, Vezzo released his Gangsta Grillz mixtape Paint the City with appearances from Kodak Black, Jeezy, Future, 2 Chainz, Peezy, and G.T.

 Other ventures

 Iced Up

 Iced Up Records is a record label founded by Vezzo.
 The label has its own film production company Iced Up Films; its first film was Price of Love.

 Chicken Talk

 In July 2015, Vezzo opened a restaurant called Chicken Talk.

+Personal life

+Smith supported Donald Trump's 2024 presidential campaign.